kcsheng/portfolio/README.md

 ### Requirement<hr>

-This portfolio is set to evolve around my core skills, goals, values and passion.
+This [portfolio](https://kcsheng.github.io/portfolio/)is set to evolve around my core skills, goals, values and passion.
 With a minimalistic style as my preferred choice, it should be simple and highly navigatable.
 To be UI friendly, the portfolio is equipped with components like a site preloader.

 ### Wireframe<hr>